dgaozhao/dgaozhao.github.io/_pages/about.md

 My primary research interests are in citizen-government interaction from the perspectives of information, technology, institutions, and social equity.
 I work on topics including citizen perceptions, fake news, AI ethics, and coproduction.
 My research has been published or is forthcoming in _Government Information Quarterly_, _Public Administration Review_, and _Public Management Review_, among others.

-I received my Ph.D. in Public Administration from [Florida State University](https://coss.fsu.edu/askew/), M.P.A. from [Rutgers University](https://spaa.newark.rutgers.edu/), and B.A. in Journalism from [East China University of Political Science and Law](https://www.ecupl.edu.cn/).
+I received a Ph.D. in Public Administration from [Florida State University](https://coss.fsu.edu/askew/), an M.P.A. from [Rutgers University](https://spaa.newark.rutgers.edu/), and a B.A. in Journalism from [East China University of Political Science and Law](https://www.ecupl.edu.cn/).